javierhf/technical-write-me/docs/about-me/index.md

 ## Overview

-**My name is Javier Hernández, alias _Doc_, and I'm a senior technical writer**.
-I love learning, that's why I'm a technical writer:
+**My name is Javier Hernández, alias Doc, and I'm a senior technical writer.** I love learning, that's why I'm a technical writer:

-* to learn continuously (from users, developers and subject matter experts)
+* to learn continuously (from users, developers, and subject-matter experts)

 * to be able to ease the process of how they communicate with each other

-* to help product development team to achieve their documentation goals
+* to help the product development team achieve their documentation goals

-**Technical writing is all about learning the language and the needs of your readers (developers, end-suers, subject-matter experts),** and then finding a way for communication to be accomplished.
+**Technical writing is all about learning** the language and the needs of your readers  and finding a way for successful communication.

-**Now I am learning** Python (for AI and scripting), Large Language Models (LLMs) _prompting_ and GitHub Actions.
-Sound cool, right?

 ## Previous Projects

-**I have a hybrid background (Computer Network manager, translator and poet)** which allows me to be always prone to learn and keep in mind the user's point of view.
-That's why learning is always a requirement for any new project.
+**I'm a computer network manager, and translator (a literary critic and a poet too).** This hybrid background allows me to be always prone to learn and keep in mind the users' (readers') point of view.
+That's why learning is one of my requirements to get involved in a new project.

-**Mercedes-Bez.io, Infinera and Aplicaciones Informáticas Domingo Alonso (AIDA)** are my latest technical documentation projects.
+**Check the following table** to read a quick overview of my latest projects.
 Each of them has a special place in my journey as a professional:

 |Project | Long Story Short |
 | ---------- | ----------------- |